<< Yesterday | This Day in Baseball History |

 1960 |

-Moving from Washington, D.C., to an area near Minneapolis and St. Paul, known as the Twin Cities, the newly-arrived ballclub will be called the Minnesota Twins, becoming the first major league team named after an entire state.
-The American League's new expansion team in the nation's capital will continue to call the club the Senators but will be an entirely different franchise.
+After moving from Washington, D.C., to an area near Minneapolis and St. Paul, known as the Twin Cities, the newly-arrived ballclub named the Minnesota Twins become the first major league team to represent an entire state.
+The American League's new expansion team in the nation's capital will continue to call the club the Senators, but it will be an entirely different franchise.

 ![]() |